The Cocker Spaniel Standard

 Many years later I ended up having another St. James lined female.

-It was very hard starting out to understand the standard until Tais put it into prospective for many breeders
+It was very hard starting out to understand the standard until Tais put it into perspective for many breeders

 Below is an example of Tais explanation of the American Cocker Standard.